googleworkspace/add-ons-samples/apps-script/travel-adk-ai-agent/README.md

 ## Set up

 1. Configure the Google Cloud project
-   1. Enable the Vertex AI, Chat, Places, and People APIs
+   1. Enable the Vertex AI, Chat, Places, and People APIs.
    1. Create a Service Account and grant the role `Vertex AI User`
    1. Create a private key with type JSON.
 This will download the JSON file.
 1. Setup, install, and deploy the Travel Concierge ADK AI Agent sample